 Pin correspondence between Arduino and ESP8266 (NodeMCU)

-The ESP8266 is programmed exactly like an Arduino, it will just need to look for the matching pins for your card.
+The ESP8266 is programmed exactly like an Arduino, it will just need to look for the matching pins for your board.
 Here is for example the correspondence of the pins of a Wemos D1 Mini.

 In Lua (NodeMCU)